-The English-language version of this Sales Prospectus is legally binding.
+Only the English version of this Sales Prospectus shall be legally binding.
 However, the Management Company and the Depositary may recognise translations (they themselves have approved) into the languages of the countries in which units are bought or sold to investors as binding upon themselves and the Fund in matters concerning those units.